kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 So what is the fluid doing between these two plates; one stationary, one moving.
 Well, a basic condition, which we state without justification, is that a fluid in contact with a surface has the same velocity as that surface.
 This is known as the *no-slip condition*.
 Therefore, the velocity of the fluid in contact with the bottom plate is zero and the velocity of the fluid in contact with the top plate is $v$.

 If the thickness of the fluid is small we can assume that the velocity increases from the lower stationary plate to the upper moving plate in a straight-line (linear) fashion.
 This rate-of-change in velocity from the bottom plate to the top is known as the *shear rate* or *velocity gradient* or *strain* and expressed as $\Delta v/\Delta y$ (*i.e.* it's the slope of the velocity profile).
-The shear rate is often written as $\dot{\gamma}$ (the Greek letter gamma with a dot--representing a derivative) and has units $1/s$ (*i.e.* reciprocal seconds or inverse seconds).
+The shear rate is often written as $\dot{\gamma}$ (the Greek letter gamma with a dot--the dot represents a derivative) and has units $1/s$ (*i.e.* reciprocal seconds or inverse seconds).

 The relation between the applied shear stress and the strain that develops in the fluid is a measure of the fluids viscosity.
 For example, the external force required to generate the same upper-plate velocity in honey and water would be much larger for the honey (the honey is more viscous).